-- Enter the cafeteria quietly, get their lunch, and find their table. - Remain seated until lunch is finished and permission to leave has been given. - Use appropriate voices so that only close neighbors can hear. - Use appropriate mealtime manners. - Clean the area when finished eating. - Wait until teachers or lunch aides give permission to leave, then walk quietly to the field for recess or back to their classrooms. - Avoid rough play during recess (play fighting, wrestling, pushing, kicking, etc.) - Leave personal belongings such as cell phones and electronic games at home. - Speak kindly to others.

-- Report to the assigned area immediately when called or when the bell rings. - Respond immediately, with respect and courtesy, to instructions from adults in charge.
+- Enter the all-purpose room quietly, get their lunch, and find their class table. - Remain seated until lunch is finished and permission to leave has been given. - Use appropriate voices so that only close neighbors can hear. - Use appropriate mealtime manners. - Clean the area when finished eating. - Wait until teachers or lunch aides give permission to leave the gym, then walk quietly to the field for recess or back to their classrooms. - Avoid rough play on the playground, (play fighting, wrestling, pushing, kicking, etc.) - Leave personal belongings such as cell phones and electronic games at home. - Speak kindly to others. - Stay on the playground during recess. - Immediately stop playing and report to the assigned area when called or when the bell rings. - Respond immediately, with respect and courtesy, to instructions from adults in charge.